Users can access documents based on the rights granted to them per cabinet, folder, or document. Access rights may be set on each of these items:

 NOTE: All Internal Users who have at least View (V) rights to a Cabinet also have the right to add and import documents to that Cabinet.
 If you add a document or other item to a Cabinet, you automatically have VESA rights to that document.

-A Cabinet Administrator can set a specific flag to allow or not allow External Users to create documents in a Cabinet.
+A Cabinet Administrator can set a specific flag to allow or not allow External Users to create documents and folders in a Cabinet.
 If it is allowed, then when an External User creates a document, they will have VESA rights to the document and the cabinet default will apply, or if they are using Profile-based security, that will apply.

 When an external user is created, they are added to an External Group.
 Generally when setting up the cabinet access default, External Groups are given No Default Access.
 This means that the external users will see the cabinet, but will not see any documents or folders, unless they have been given specific rights to a folder or document.
 The Repository Administrator can allow a Cabinet Administrator to create External Users and External Groups for that specific cabinet.
 In that case, the External Users created at the Cabinet level will be added to the Repository list of external users, however the groups created at the cabinet level will only be available for that cabinet.